-For patients with Legionnaires' disease, follow the IDSA-ATS guidelines for treatment.
-Legionelladirected antibiotics include macrolides and respiratory fluoroquinolones.
+For patients with Legionnaires' disease, follow the Infectious Diseases Society of America (IDSA)/American Thoracic Society (ATS) guidelines for treatment of community-acquired and hospital-acquired pneumonia.
+Legionella-directed antibiotics include macrolides and respiratory fluoroquinolones.
 While it is preferred that diagnostic testing specimens are obtained before antibiotic administration, antibiotic treatment should not be delayed to facilitate this process.